Avaiga/taipy-doc/docs/manuals/core/config/core-config.md

 ```

 Taipy will create a collection, in the database described in the configuration, for each Taipy entity (Cycle,
-Scenario, Pipeline, Datanode, Task and Job), where it will store information about the taipy entities.
+Scenario, Sequence, Datanode, Task and Job), where it will store information about the taipy entities.

 Here are the configurable properties for the Mongo repository: